 Cisco Systems, Incorporated and T3plus Networking, Incorporated make no representation in respect to and does not warrant any of the information in the Specification, but furnishes such in good faith and to the best of its knowledge and ability.
 Without restricting the generality of the foregoing, Cisco Systems and T3plus Networking make no representations or warranties as to fitness for a particular purpose, or as to whether or not the use of the information in the Specification may infringe any patent or other rights of any person.
 The recipient waives any claims it may have against Cisco Systems or T3plus Networking in respect of any use which the recipient makes of the information or products derived therefrom.

-Permission is granted to reproduce and distribute this
+Permission is granted to reproduce and distribute this specification provided:

-Cisco Systems, Inc. and T3plus Networking, Inc. names appear
+Cisco Systems, Inc. and T3plus Networking, Inc. names appear as authors,

 a copy of this notice appears on all copies,

 the contents of this document are not altered or modified.

 The contents of this document may not be altered or modified without the express written permission of Cisco Systems and T3plus Networking.
 It is intended that this document will serve as a high speed serial interface Specification and evolve into an industry standard.
 With this intent, it is expected that this Specification may be revised in the future to reflect additional requirements or adherence to domestic or international standards as they evolve.
 Cisco Systems and T3plus Networking reserve the right to alter or modify this Specification or the equipment it relates to at any time without notice and without liability.

 To receive updated copies of this specification, it is advisable to request that you are added to the HSSI Specification mailing list of either Cisco Systems or T3plus Networking.